 - The captions show the words on-screen at the same time they are spoken

 Generally, captions for retime tasks need to be edited to meet Ai-Media standards, found in the Recorded Captioning Style Guide.
 Sometimes retime tasks have particular standards that do not match Ai-Media standards.
 Always check the task details for more information about the requirements of a task.

-A sync task requires a transcript file to be synced with the media to create captions.
-The content of the transcript does not need to be edited.
+Sync tasks require transcription to be timed with the media to create captions.
+The content of the transcription does not need to be edited at all.
 The words are timed to appear on-screen at the same time that the corresponding words are spoken.
 Captions are split and positioned so they are easy to read and comprehend quickly.